Skip to main content

 • The BBFC classifies films and there’s usually some detail about why they get the classification.
 If you wanted to avoid certain content or topics (for example, bad language, drug use or gun violence), you could search whether the films are suitable.

-• Decide how you’ll show the film and make sure you have everything you need, including any licenses.
+• Decide how you’ll show the film and make sure you have everything you need, including any licences.
 Set up the equipment before everyone arrives so you’re ready to go.
 You may want to see if you can ask a local cinema to put the film on for you or watch a film that’s currently at the cinema.
 Take a look at our guidance on motion picture licensing.

 • If you’re serving food, check for allergies, intolerances, fasting, food-related medical conditions, eating problems, food sensitivities or dietary requirements, then adjust the food items used as needed.
 This may include making sure there’s no cross-contamination of packaging and no cross-contamination during the storage, preparation, cooking and serving.
 If you’re unsure, check with the young person and their parents or carers.
 You can check with the adult directly if it’s a volunteer or helper.